bouwe77/bouwe77.github.io/content/blog/learn-react-basics-by-creating-a-simple-calculation-game-part-3/learn-react-basics-by-creating-a-simple-calculation-game-part-3.md

 }
 ```

 Notice that we went from calling setter functions that exactly described _how_ to change the state to a `dispatch` call that only describes _what_ you want to change about the state.
-This is the big difference between `ueState` and `useReducer`.
+This is the big difference between `useState` and `useReducer`.

 Now that we told React to "RESET", let's implement our reducer to actually do that.